piroor/treestyletab/CONTRIBUTING.md

 To avoid such a confusion, please post your report with detailed reproduction steps always.

-## Feature requests can be tagged as "out of purpose"
+## Feature requests can be tagged as "out of scope"

 Please see [the readme page](./README.md) before you post a new feature request.
 Even if a requested feature is very useful, it is possibly rejected by the project policy.